KohlsAdrian/furb_api/README.md

 # WARNING:  It's a hacky API, may break any time

-When you access https://www.furb.br/academico/uHorario after you are logged, in the HTML page you have the student code loaded in a hidden tag (shitty developers!! 💩)
+When you access https://www.furb.br/academico/uHorario after you are logged, in the HTML page you have the student code loaded in a hidden tag

 ![](bad_developers.png)